peteroupc/CBOR/docs/PeterO.Cbor.CBOREncodeOptions.md

 <b>Returns:</b>

+ `true
- `true`  if CBOR objects are written out using the CTAP2 canonical CBOR encoding form; otherwise,  `false` ..
+      ` if CBOR objects are written out using the CTAP2 canonical CBOR encoding orm; otherwise, `false ` ..
 In this form, CBOR tags are not used, map keys are written out in a canonical order, and non-integer numbers and integers 2^63 or greater are written as 64-bit binary floating-point numbers.

 <a id="UseIndefLengthStrings"></a>
 ### UseIndefLengthStrings